Last Updated on

 Perhaps, you’re in the market for a low light champion that can transform the way you hunt at night?

 We’ve got all the answers you need about night vision scopes and devices covered right here with the most common questions you’re probably going to ask.
 Don’t be caught out in the dark.
 Instead, be prepared for it and illuminate your mind!

 Are Illuminated and Night Vision Scopes the same thing?

-Illuminated scopes typically refer to the illuminated reticle within a rifle scope of which both NV and non-NV scopes have.
-While an illuminated reticle can help with low light hunting or seeing your cross hairs better in various lighting conditions, illuminated rifle scopes aren’t the same type of optic as a NV one.
+Illuminated scopes typically refer to the illuminated reticle within a rifle scope of which both night vision and non-night vision scopes have.
+While an illuminated reticle can help with low light hunting or seeing your cross hairs better in various lighting conditions, illuminated rifle scopes aren’t the same type of optic as a night vision one.
 The differences lie in the scope tube and how it’s made.